LIRR commuters: MTA not doing enough to get info

 LIRR watchdog group says MTA not doing enough to gather information

-LIRR Commuter Council: Thursday's hearing about proposed rate hikes is not in an area easily accessible by public transportation.
-The council also is unhappy that only one hearing is being held on Long Island.
+The LIRR Commuter Council says Thursday's hearing on a proposed rate hike is not in an area easily accessible by public transportation.
+The council also is unhappy only one hearing is being held on Long Island.

-The hearing is scheduled for 5:30 p.m. to 8:30 p.m. at the Hilton Long Island at 598 Broad Hollow Rd. in Melville.
+The hearing is scheduled for 5:30-8:30 p.m. at the Hilton Long Island at 598 Broad Hollow Rd. in Melville.
 Registration for speakers begins at 4:30 p.m.

 The board is expected to vote in January on the proposed increases, which average about 4 percent and include rate hikes on New York City subways and buses, and on MTA bridges and tolls.